-The Delta Stewardship Council (Council) is a state agency whose mission is to support a more reliable statewide water supply and a healthy and resilient ecosystem, both achieved in a manner that protects and enhances the unique characteristics of the Delta as an evolving place.
+The Sacramento-San Joaquin Delta along with the San Francisco Bay, is part of the largest estuary on the West Coast.
+The "Bay-Delta" supplies two-thirds of California's water and provides vital habitat for endangered, endemic, and migratory species such as Chinook salmon and Sandhill cranes.
+Delta Delta San Pablo Bay San Pablo Bay Delta support a more reliable statewide water supply and a healthy and resilient ecosystem, both achieved in a manner that protects and enhances the unique characteristics of the Delta as an evolving place.
 The Delta Science Program (DSP) is a division of the Council and functions as a boundary organization with a mission to provide scientific information, independent peer review, and syntheses on issues critical for managing the Bay-Delta system.
 The DSP also leads efforts to build an open, integrated, and collaborative Delta science community.